 To go one step further, buy absolutely nothing on Black Friday.
 You can join in with Buy Nothing Day instead.
 It is a chance to take a step away from sales and consumerism.
 Very little is involved, just don't buy anything!
 But if you feel like spreading the word about what you're doing, include hashtags like #BuyNothingNew and #BuyNothingDay on social media.

 What's your Response?

 We'd love to know what you'll be doing on Black Friday.
 Making the most of discounts with your favourite ethical brands?
-Popping down to see us at our store on Team Valley?
+Popping down to see us at our store on Gateshead High Street?
 Or maybe not buying anything at all.
 Whatever you choose, drop a comment below or get in touch with us on social media and tag us in your posts.